universe-builders/universe-builders.github.io/void-survivors/monetization-plan.md

 This allows players to exchange money for increased progress and status within their community.

 Boosts will be limited in their effectiveness, and not stackable.
-It is a slight advantage but is not a neccessity to progress.
+It is a slight advantage but is not a necessity to progress.